ngquan0304/ecse476_lab3/README.md

-# odom_tf
+# mobot_controller
-Package to illustrate how to use amcl to correct for odometry drift.
+This is an updated version from the previous midterm package (which can be found here: https://github.com/ngquan0304/ecse476_midterm/tree/midterm_final)

-Amcl provides a tf message from odom frame to map frame.
-Use this to transform odom to map coordinates.
+## Code Usage

-## Example usage
+Below are the command snippets to run the code in the simulation with mobot in side a pen navigating using map and odometry.

 1. Under the directory where the simulation and urdf reside:
 Start up gazebo and spawn mobot:

 `roslaunch mobot_urdf mobot_in_pen.lauch`

-load a map of the starting pen:
+Load the map of the starting pen:

 `roscd maps/starting_pen`